 The second reason to buy a real PC-Engine (or PC-Engine Mini) is Bomberman ’94.
 This game is both the best Bomberman game ever, and it is a magnificent colaboration between Hudson Soft and the console itself.
 Hudson knows all the tricks and plays the PC Engine like a musician plays the Steinway.
 It outperforms Mega Bomberman for the Mega Drive (basically the same game with crippled sprites and music), Saturn Bomberman (witch a lousy battle mode, less catchy music and some slowdown, and Super Bomberman 1-5 (games that are a mockery for the SNES)

 Bomberman ’94 improves on it’s predecessor Bomberman ’93.
 In story mode many stages go beyond 1 screen.
 The attention to detail is amazing.
 Dancing pinguins, water waves, fish swarms, vulcanic eruptions, mine cart action, character animations.
 All with the awesome music score.
-And then there is the famous multi-player mode.
+And it has a monkey remote controlling a robot banana as level boss!
+How awesome is that?
+Then there is the famous multi-player mode.
 Bomb up to 4 friends from the map, in 10 great battle worlds, riding kangaroos.
 This is 8-bit heaven!

 Return to 10 reasons why the PC Engine is the best classic gaming console